 And automobile fuel efficiency and emissions from here

-So there is no technological stagnation, at least in these technologies.
+So there is no great technological stagnation across the board everywhere, at least in these technologies.
 From available timeseries one cannot see it.
 For a given technology, progress tends to follow a constant law until it's not possible anymore for it to progress, in which case a switch to a different technology happens.

 Even for breakthrough innovation, harder to measure, I would say that it has not slowed down, even when some argue the rate of innovation per capita has declined (But population has grown, so it's not that bad).
 And even if that's true, it didn't began in 1970, but in 1905, so it's not obvious that it would be the cause of the post-70s great stagnation.

 I do not say Robert Gordon is wrong in general.
 Please read this postfor reasons why you can have growth in individual technologies and productivity slowdown in general.